 - second-person plural conjugation (voi… amate, scrivete, dormite).

-Let’s make a few examples with the Italian present tense…
+Let’s make some examples with the Italian present tense…

 I gattini dormono.